IDIAMath/WP-MATH-MA/docs/2D_function_stationary.md

 ```

 ### Question Text
++	“Given is the graph of a function and its tangent plane in a point.
+You can   move that point by moving its projected point in $x,y$-direction.
+You can rotate the coordinate system using the sliders.

-+	“Find a stationary point on the surface”
+    Select a stationary point of the function.
+”
 +	JSXGraph applet using the functions and variables defined in **Question variables** plotting the randomized function and displaying the	tangent plane for a point of freely adjustable x,y-coordinates
 +	`[[input:ans1]]` at the end of JSXGraph code to allow input of an answer of the student
 +	`[[validation:ans1]]` checking of answer